itsalasdair/Project_Python/python-lists.md

   ["Depak", "Medium", False]
 ]

+# Modifying expedited shipping for Chandi to False
 customer_data[2][2] = False
+# Removing shipping preferences for Ben
 customer_data[1].remove(False)

+# Adding new clients
 new_data = [
-  ["Amit", "Large", True], ["Karim", "X-Large", False] ] customer_data_final = customer_data + new_data
+  ["Amit", "Large", True], ["Karim", "X-Large", False] ]
+# Concatonating previous and new users in to new value
+customer_data_final = customer_data + new_data

+# Final values
 print(customer_data_final)
 ```